matihost/monorepo/terraform/azure/azure-network-setup/README.md

 Setup minimal network resources:

-* Virtual Network in resource group region
+* Virtual Network in resource group region - with disable default outbound connectivity (so that NAT is required)

 * 3 Subnetworks

-* Nat Gateway associated with all subnetworks
+* Nat Gateway along with PublicIP associated with all subnetworks

 ## Prerequisites